On Fukaya categories and prequantization bundles: Introduction

-{\bf Acknowledgements.} We learned from Tobias Ekholm, who attributes it to Dominic Joyce, the idea that Lagrangian Floer homology should be some kind of limit `as $\hbar \to 0$' of the Legendrian Floer homology on the prequantization bundle.
+{\bf Acknowledgments.} We learned from Tobias Ekholm, who attributes it to Dominic Joyce, the idea that Lagrangian Floer homology should be some kind of limit `as $\hbar \to 0$' of the Legendrian Floer homology on the prequantization bundle.
 We thank Noémie Legout for helpful discussions.
+We also would like to thank Wenyuan Li for pointing out some subtleties around Tamarkin categories for Weinstein manifolds.

 V.S. and A. P. are supported by Villum Fonden Villum Investigator grant 37814, Novo Nordisk Foundation grant NNF20OC0066298, and Danish National Research Foundation grant DNRF157.
 T.~K.\ is supported by JSPS KAKENHI Grant Numbers JP22K13912, 23H01068, and JP20H01794.